alidcastano/alidcastano.com/content/essays/2019-05-24-StruggleParadox.md

 ---

 Whenever I discover a startup I like, I look into its story.
 The founder in me wants to know: what it was like in the beginning?
 Ideally, I’d like to find a video of its founders when they were young or some essay they wrote sharing their journey—as it was happening.
 But instead, what I usually find a is a key-note speech they gave recollecting their story.
 The ups and down are there, but it doesn’t fully capture what it was like.
-The only real artifact we end up with is a picture of them in their twenties, smiling, next to an extinct desktop computer.
+The only artifact we end up with is a picture of them in their twenties, smiling, next to some extinct 1980s desktop computer.

 Why don’t more entrepreneurs share their journey as it happens?
 I imagine not everyone who’s successful cares about eventually motivating others to do the same.
 I, however, wanted to be a motivational speaker before I wanted to start a startup (yes, really), so sharing the ins and outs and ups and downs of starting a company is something I always cared about.
 Yet, I’ve been working on a startup for a year now and have yet to share a single experience.
 So what has prevented me from doing so?